mssch/kismatic/docs/add_ons.md

 ## DNS
 DNS provides service discovery to pods running on the cluster.

 KET deploys [KubeDNS](https://github.com/kubernetes/dns) as the DNS service on the cluster.
+If you will manage your own DNS solution, you can disable the installation and validation of KubeDNS.

 Plan file options: